- Created on 02 July 2010

 Makes: 10 bhakri's

 - 1 cup whole wheat flour

-4 tablespoons ghee
+- 4 tablespoons ghee

-2 teaspoons sesame seeds or ajowan seeds or cumin seeds
+- 2 teaspoons sesame seeds or ajowan seeds or cumin seeds

 - 1/2 teaspoon red chilli powder (optional)

 - 1/4 teaspoon ginger powder or fresh grated ginger (optional)

-salt to taste
+- salt to taste

-In a wide bowl, combine the flour, ghee, cumin seeds, ginger, red chilli powder and salt.
+- In a wide bowl, combine the flours, ghee, cumin seeds, ginger, red chilli powder and salt.
 Add water a little at a time and knead into very firm dough.
 Cover and set aside for 15 minutes.

-Preheat an iron skillet on medium heat.
+- Preheat an iron skillet on medium heat.
 Divide the dough into 10 equal portions.
 Roll out each portion into a 4 inch diameter circle.
 Place the rolled dough on the heated skillet on medium heat.

 - You will notice brown spots coming on very quickly if you your heat is very high.
 So take care and cook it evenly on medium heat.
 Optionally, many families cook the Bhakri’s in ghee to make it flakier.